The Ground State Energy and Concentration of Complexity in Spherical Bipartite Models: Proof of Proposition

 Let us denote the empirical spectral measure of $G_N$ as $\mu_{G_N}$.
-We observe that as all entries of $G_N$ are independent Gaussian random variables, with each entries variance bounded by $C/\textup{(}N-4\textup{)}$ for some constant fixed constant $C>0$, the matrix $G_N$ considered as a vector satisfies the logarithmic-Sobolev inequality with constant $C/\textup{(}N-4\textup{)}$, by the Bakry-Emery criterion \cite{Log-Sobolev}.
-Observing that $\log\textup{(}|x+i\epsilon|\textup{)}$ is a Lipschitz-function with Lipshitz constant $1/\textup{(}2\epsilon\textup{)}$, we observe that by Herbst's argument \textup{(}see section 2.3 of \cite{Log-Sobolev}\textup{)}, we have that
+We observe that as all entries of $G_N$ are independent Gaussian random variables, and as each entry's variance is bounded by $C/(N-4)$ for some constant fixed constant $C>0$, the matrix $G_N$ considered as a vector satisfies the log-Sobolev inequality with constant $C/(N-4)$, by the Bakry-Emery criterion \cite{Log-Sobolev}.
+Observing that $\log(|x+i\epsilon|)$ is a Lipschitz function with Lipshitz constant $1/(2\epsilon)$, we see that (see Lemma 2.3.1 of \cite{cupbook}) $(N-4)\int\log(|x-E+i\epsilon|)\mu_{G_N}(dx)$ is a Lipschitz function of the symmetric matrix $G_N$ (endowed with the Hilbert-Schmidt norm) with Lipschitz constant bounded by $\sq{N-4}/\epsilon$.
+Thus we observe that by Herbst's argument (see section 2.3 of \cite{Log-Sobolev})